 Meg writes regularly for a variety of publications about the intersection of gender, technology and journalism with a special focus on the experiences of female editors and publishers.
 Her methods include archival research, oral history, text analysis and plenty of shoe-leather reporting.
 She often collaborates with technologists, designers, entrepreneurs and other journalists, as well as scholars from the digital humanities, gender studies, sociology and data science.

 Her recent work has appeared in USA Today, The Boston Globe, the Columbia Journalism Review, Poynter.org and the Newspaper Research Journal.
-She is the author of Political Godmother: Nackey Scripps Loeb and the Newspaper that Shook the Republican Party, which will be published by Potomac Books in June 2020.
+She is the author of Political Godmother: Nackey Scripps Loeb and the Newspaper that Shook the Republican Party.

 At Northeastern, Meg teaches a mix of graduate and undergraduate classes that support students in cultivating digitally relevant skills in verification, story craft and audience engagement.
 She is also the advisor for the Scope, a grant-funded, editorially independent digital magazine operated by the journalism school.
 In that role, Meg oversees a full-time professional editor and a team of student contributors who help tell stories of justice, hope and resilience in Boston neighborhoods.
 Meg continues to work as a consultant for local news organizations and conducts related research into best practices for technological innovation in rural and suburban markets.